eberban/eberban/books/tour/src/predicate_places.md

 ## Numbered places

-As their name implies, these particles allow to fill the numbered places of the main predicate of a proposition.
+As their name implies, these particles are used for filling the numbered places of the main predicate of a proposition.

-**fa, fe, fi, fo, fu, fua, fue, fui, fuo, fuu** allow to tag the 1st place up to the 10th place.
-If needed, an higher place can be tagged with subscripts.
+**fa, fe, fi, fo, fu, fua, fue, fui, fuo, fuu**, in this order, are used for filling the 1st place up to the 10th place.
+If needed, a higher place can be tagged with subscripts.

-**fai** allow to fill the next numered place, counting from the last filled numbered place (using explicit numbers with **fa**-like or **fai**).
+**fai** fills the next numered place, counting from the last filled numbered place (considering places filled with **fa**-like as well as **fai**).

 If no numbered place has been filled before, **fai** will fill the 1st place if used before the main predicate (with **do**), or the 2st place if used after.